pithynotes/ai-conversations/README.md

-# AI-Girlfriend
+# AI-Conversations
-AI-Girlfriend is a simple interactive AI application that uses LangChain and OpenAI technologies to provide conversational experiences.
+AI-Conversataions is a simple interactive AI application that uses LangChain and OpenAI technologies to provide conversational experiences.

-- Interactive Conversations from Girl Friend
+- Interactive Conversations from AI Friend
-- Voice-based responses from Girl Friend
+- Voice-based responses from AI Friend

 # Run